davekinkead/spatialised-prisoners-dilemma/simulation.coffee.md

 			payoffs[game.toString()]

+We can use this function as a basis for variants on the Prisoner's Dilemma that have different payoffs for cooperation and defection.
+The first is the Stag Hunt.
+In this variant, cooperation by both players gets them the greater reward (in this case, a nice stag dinner that requires the cooperation of both hunters to catch).
+If either player defects and chases after a rabbit instead, no-one gets a stag dinner, but the defector gains a rabbit while the cooperator gets nothing.
+If both hunters go for rabbits, everyone gets a rabbit dinner, but wistfully think about how many they would have prefer to have deer on their plate instead.

+		stag_hunt = (game) ->
+			payoffs = {
+				"1,1": [2,2],
+				"1,0": [0,1],
+				"0,1": [1,0],
+				"0,0": [1,1],
+			}
+			payoffs[game.toString()]

+Another variant of the Prisoner's Dilemma is the Snow Drift.
+In this case, the players represent people on opposite slides of a snow drift that covers a road.
+If both players dig in, they clear the road and are back on their respective ways, although both are tried from the efforts of digging.
+If only one player digs, the road is still cleared, but the defector hasn't had to make the effort to do so.
+If no-one digs out the snow drift, both players are stuck where they are.

+		snow_drift = (game) ->
+			payoffs = {
+				"1,1": [2,2],
+				"1,0": [1,3],
+				"0,1": [3,1],
+				"0,0": [0,0],
+			}
+			payoffs[game.toString()]

 There are 8 possible deterministic single round strategies a player could employ in any 2 player game.
 These are specified by their inital move `i`, responding to cooperation move `c`, and responding to defection move `d`.
 We'll also name these and give them pretty colours and store them in a list.